 (and then it finishes with)

 I can’t feel at home in this world any more.

 So where are we laying up our treasures?
 This is a question worthy of our personal reflection.
 You may be familiar with this Scripture from Matthew 6:20,21:

 “But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there your heart will be also.”

 I have heard some well known Bible teachers mention “just look at your check book if you want to see where you are laying up your treasures.”
-Solomon tells us the truth when he says that God has placed eternity in our hearts, but most of us are not… Click To Tweet Dare I say most of us are living as though this world is all there is.
+Solomon tells us the truth when he says that God has placed eternity in our hearts, but most of us are not living as God created us to live.
+Click To Tweet Dare I say most of us are living as though this world is all there is.